diegocatalao/video-clipper/README.md

 thumbnails.
 It`s can be useful if you need something like a YouTube thumbnail preview.

+Must be improved with a MSE calculation of frames diff.

 On smart TV's you can use this to handle backpressure on your CDNs / servers so that it doesn't require as many thumbnails.
 You can this images **inside** of your tv.
 That`s great, right?!

 This project is totally based on Gstreamer, its a plugin and you will be